 Follow these simple steps to create a micro instance with allowed inbound SSH traffic and TCP traffic on port 5000.
 This port will be used when setting the tracking URI in the code.

 Connect to the instance using AWS Console: in the EC2 instances list, choose the instance, click Connect, and choose EC2 Instance Connect.
 It will take you to the console view.

 sudo yum update -y sudo yum install -y python3.7 sudo pip3 install mlflow psycopg2-binary boto3 sudo mkdir -p /mnt/mlflow/params-metrics sudo chmod -R a+rwx /mnt/mlflow mlflow server --backend-store-uri /mnt/mlflow/params-metrics --host 0.0.0.0

 Log experiments and view the results

 You have a remote server up and running – you only need to track your experiments to it.
 You can find your instance’s IPv4 address in the EC2 Instance list.
 Set the tracking URL in your code to

 and you’re ready to go.
 Open the same link in your browser, and you’ll see the UI of the tracked experiments.

 Advanced remote server usage

-If you want to step up your game and save parameters and metrics to a database as well as store the saved artifacts in an S3 bucket, there is a solution.
-All you need is to create an S3 bucket and an RDS database in AWS, configure the IAM role for the instance, and launch the MLflow tracking server.
+If you want to step up your game, save parameters and metrics to a database, and store the saved artifacts in an S3 bucket, there is a solution.
+You need to create an S3 bucket and an RDS database in AWS, configure the IAM role, for instance, and launch the MLflow tracking server.

 - TensorFlow and Keras